projectNEWM/newm-market/README.md

 ## Setting Up Vault UTxOs

 A batcher should have at least one vault UTxO.
-We recommend that the batcher has two vault UTxOs and up to delay_depth + 1 vault UTxOs.
+We recommend that the batcher has two vault UTxOs and up to $delay\_depth + 1$ vault UTxOs.
 A batcher with many vaults will reduce the chance of a depth delay cooldown via a profit accumulation transaction.
 Each vault UTxO will hold a datum with the batcher wallet information.
 If you follow the batcher setup guide, then the batcher will be just an enterprise address, and the datum in the data/vault folder will have the following form:

 A batcher address in bech32: